 According to our Attitudes on Hybrid Working report, 7 in 10 employees agreed that hybrid working shows their company cares about their emotional and mental well-being.
 This rises to 76% among those who are hybrid working already.

 Why do people make the link between hybrid work and positive mental health?
 And what are factors that could make hybrid working the ideal way to raise the overall level of positivity and productivity in your business?

 How flexible working supports mental health

 Before the rapid expansion of work-from-home policies, when most of us spent every day in an office, many of us lost a good chunk of the time in our day to commuting.
 While there have always been the lucky few who enjoyed an easy 15-minute walk or bus ride to the office, for many daily commutes could mean as many as four hours per day spent in the car, battling gridlock.
-Climbing gas prices, delays on public transit, and bad weather can all add to the negative experience.
-It was a recipe for stress, burnout, and bad sleep after late dinners followed by early alarms.
+Climbing gas prices, delays in public transit, and bad weather can all add to the negative experience.
+It was a recipe for stress, burnout, and bad sleep after late dinners, followed by early alarms.

 Where working from home falls short

-Without a regular change of scenery, we start thinking in confined spaces — we can get caught up in our own heads and struggle to cope with stress, getting weighed down by challenges big and small.
+Without a regular change of scenery, we start thinking in confined spaces — we can get caught up in our heads and struggle to cope with stress, getting weighed down by challenges big and small.
 Home can also be isolating, particularly for those who live alone or in small spaces.
-Regular human interaction is important to emotional well-being — whether that’s having a colleague nearby to offer an opinion or advice on work challenges, or just being able to catch up with them and chat about the day’s news.
+Regular human interaction is important to emotional well-being — whether that’s having a colleague nearby to offer an opinion or advice on work challenges or just being able to catch up with them and chat about the day’s news.
 Home can also be a place where children demand our attention or dogs need walking.
-Add this to the stresses of work and it no longer feels like a place of refuge.
+Add this to the stresses of work, and it no longer feels like a place of refuge.